GARCIAAA123/Ansible-Demo/README.md

 ## Project Overview

-This project demonstrates the use of Ansible and Vagrant to automate the provisioning and configuration of virtual machines (VMs).
-The setup includes:
+This project demonstrates the use of [Ansible](https://www.ansible.com/) and [Vagrant](https://www.vagrantup.com/) to automate the provisioning and configuration of virtual machines (VMs).
+The setup consists of a Vagrant-controlled environment with two virtual machines (VMs): an Ansible controller VM and two host VMs (a web server and a database server).

 - **Ansible Controller VM**: Manages the Ansible playbooks.
 - **Host VMs**: Consisting of a web server and a database server.